Skip links

 Nanny’s First Day / First Week

-In the rewarding but challenging role of a nanny, the initial days can be especially daunting as you strive to familiarize yourself with the children and navigate the new environment.
+In a nanny’s rewarding but challenging role, the initial days can be incredibly daunting as you strive to familiarize yourself with the children and navigate the new environment.
 Here is a comprehensive guide with essential practical tips to help streamline your transition into your first week in a nanny job:

 1. Emergency Contacts: It’s crucial to prepare a list of emergency contact numbers, including those of your next of kin, just in case anything unforeseen happens to you.

 2. Access to the House: Request a set of keys to ensure unrestricted access to the house when needed.
-It is also advisable to inquire about any spare keys stashed away in a safe location.
+It is also advisable to inquire about spare keys in a safe location.

 3. Understanding Responsibilities: Obtain clarity on your precise nanny duties, including any domestic chores.
 This clarity will help you manage your time and expectations efficiently.